Zero-to-Heroes/firestone/README.md

 * In-game collection manager
 * See all the details of any cards (including the sounds it makes in game)
 * Collect achievements in Dungeon Run, Monster Hunt and Rumble Run
+* Record a short video clip whenever you unlock an achievement for the first time
 * Integrated deck tracker
+* App is accessible both from in-game and from desktop

 # Screenshots